 Our £4.75million Advanced Construction Engineering (ACE) Centre is equipped to train the next generation of construction professionals, including builders, plumbers, electricians, decorators and carpenters.
 The state-of-the-art facility, which includes industry-standard workshop equipment, provides training opportunities for up to 350 students on full time Study Programmes, professional development courses for adult students and Apprenticeships.

 The Centre aims to produce a pipeline of ‘work-ready’ staff for local employers, tackle the severe skills shortages threatening to hit the construction industry in Northamptonshire, and focus on developing the skills needed for the most up to date construction and engineering technologies.

-There is a focus on developing the skills needed for the most up to date construction and engineering technologies, with the Centre set to tackle the severe skills shortages threatening to hit the construction industry in Northamptonshire.
 Alongside courses which focus on craft skills there are also courses at Level 3 for those looking for supervisory, technician or management careers in the sector, such as in Civil Engineering, Building Services Engineering, or Project Management.

 Courses are offered from Level 1 through to Level 3 and progression routes at Level 4 and 5 for technician, supervisory and management roles in Construction Engineering.
-Students also have the option to take a multi-skills programme, including Bricklaying, Plumbing, Carpentry, Decorating and Electrical, which will allow students to experience a number of trades before deciding where to specialise.
+Students also have the option to take a multi-skills programme, including Bricklaying, Plumbing, Carpentry, Decorating and Electrical, which allows students to experience a number of trades before deciding where to specialise.